ExtraHorizon/docs/docs/services/manage-data/data-service/documents.md

 **Important!** If you set properties in `data` that correspond to properties in the document, the transition will update the record with the values from the `data` property.
 {% endhint %}

-## updating access
+## Updating access

-Access rules are defined in the schema and in many cases are dependent on the userIds and groupIds properties in the document root.
+Access rules are defined in the schema and in many cases are dependent on the `userIds` and `groupIds` properties in the document root.
 These fields indicate to whom this specific document belongs to or has specific permissions over the document.

-You can use the following functions to add or remove userIds and or groupIds from the document.
+You can use the following functions to add or remove userIds and / or groupIds from the document.

 {% tabs %}
 {% tab title="Linking Users" %}